U.S. Employer Expectations

 If Americans find job searching overwhelming and difficult here, then it can be even more so as an international student.
 But just keep in mind that engineers are in high demand in the United States.
-To get started, schedule an appointment with Keriann Ketcham from OVIS at Dartmouth or Thayer Career Services via Handshake.
+To get started, schedule an appointment with Keriann K. Niles from OVIS at Dartmouth or Thayer Career Services via Handshake.
 You can learn about the best resources, tools and strategies to ensure you are set up for success in the United States.

 For the most up to date information, refer to: